Bobov (Hasidic dynasty): Fifth and current Rebbe of Bobov, Ben Zion Halberstam (1955 –)

 After Naftali Tzvi Halberstam died in 2005, a dispute arose among Bobover Hasidim as to who should attain the dynasty leadership.
-Some began to follow Ben Zion Aryeh Leibish Halberstam, the younger half brother of the late Rebbe, while others followed his son-in-law Unger, who was older by one year.
+Some began to follow Ben Zion Aryeh Leibish Halberstam, the younger half-brother of the late Rebbe, while others followed his son-in-law Unger, who was one year older.
 Unger had already ensconced himself firmly within the community by then, and could not challenge his own father's leadership of Dombrov, which anyway was not as substantial a dynasty.
 The matter of succession was brought before a beth din (religious court) in 2007, which ruled that Halberstam would be declared the fifth Rebbe of Bobov (אדמו"ר מבאבוב) with its headquarters on 48th Street in Borough Park, while Unger would be Rebbe of Bobov-45 (אדמו"ר מבאבוב-45), located on 45th Street.
 While the former community retained the rights to the name "Bobov", Unger's faction was permitted to use the name, provided that the qualifier be added to it.